 The Easy Way to Make Cake Flour Substitute

-While I love baking, living in New York City doesn't lend itself to having a lot of storage space, especially in the kitchen.
+While I love baking, living in New York City means I don't have a lot of storage space — especially in the kitchen.
 The baking shelf in my pantry is stocked very simply with basics and essentials.
 While I'd love to keep things like cake flour on hand, it just isn't practical since I don't use it on a regular basis.
 Instead I have room for one bulky sack of all-purpose flour.

 Turns out you can actually get the benefits of baking with cake flour without having to buy it (and store it).
-All it takes are two common pantry items to make a cake flour substitute at home.
+You just need these two common pantry items to make a cake flour substitute at home.

 The primary difference between cake flour and all-purpose (AP) flour is the protein content (which becomes gluten).
-The protein content of cake flour is about 8%, while the protein content of AP flour is about 10-11%.
-When you're making cakes, you want to use a flour that's lower in protein.
-It should have a little gluten for structure but not so much that it gets tough and chewy.
+The protein content of cake flour is about 8%, while the protein content of AP flour is slightly higher.

-How To Make Cake Flour Substitute at Home
+How to Make a Cake Flour Substitute at Home

-1 cup AP flour - 2 Tablespoons AP flour + 2 Tablespoons cornstarch = 1 cup cake flour
+1 cup AP flour - 2 Tablespoons AP flour + 2 Tablespoons cornstarch or arrowroot = 1 cup cake flour

 Updated from a post originally published March 2008.